azrealwang/iwmfdiff/README.md

 ```
 ## Data Preparation

-The image name must satisfy the format `00000_0.jpg`. `00000` and `_0` indicates the image id and user id/class/label, respectively.
-The image id must be unique and auto-increment from `00000`.
+The image name must satisfy `00000_0.jpg`. `00000` and `_0` indicates the image id and user id/class/label, respectively.
+The image id must be unique and auto-increment from `00000`. `.jpg` can be any image file format.

 <details>
   <summary><mark><font color=darkred> Genuine/target images </font></mark></summary>